Addison Caldwell: Early life

 William Addison ("Add") Caldwell was born on January 10, 1856, in Sinking Creek, Craig County, VA as the second of George Charlton and Lorena Givens Caldwell's nine children.
 Generations of the Caldwell family had lived in the area beginning in the 1760s, when King George III of Great Britain granted land to their forebear, John Caldwell.
 Addison's father, George and grandfather, Archibald Caldwell were both farmers and lived in a 2-story home at the base of Sinking Creek Mountain, where they raised their families.

 George Caldwell, a Confederate veteran, wanted a better life for his children and encouraged their education.
 Addison Caldwell most likely attended one of the many small schools located near the family farm, or was taught by an instructor at home.
 Addison likely became aware of the new agricultural and mechanical school in Blacksburg through the many newspaper advertisements placed by the school's founding president, Charles L.C.
 Minor.

-The Caldwell March

-At the age of 16, Caldwell and his older brother, Milton M. "Mic" (age 18) made arrangements to attend Virginia Agricultural and Mechanical College (V.A.M.C.) in 1872.
-The brothers hiked from Sinking Creek, Craig County to Blacksburg, Va., located 26 miles southwest of the Caldwell farm on the far side of Gap Mountain.
-The Caldwell brothers' familiarity with foot trails may have assisted them in shortening the hike considerably.
-Addison enrolled as the school's first student on October 1, 1872, at the Preston and Olin Building to officially mark the beginning of the Virginia Agricultural and Mechanical College.
-Mic enrolled several hours after Addison.
-School president, Charles Minor and the faculty, including James Henry Lane, Charles Martin, Gray Carroll, and Shepherd were on hand to welcome the school's first students.
-Caldwell, had received a scholarship from his county's school superintendent, The scholarship covered tuition ($30), college fees ($10), and barracks fee ($5/month).